Greatest Admirals in History

 2 Karl Dönitz

-Greatest naval admiral of all time must be on no one this is not right. first make wolf pack tactics like him and than compare this legend with other babies
+The greatest naval admiral of all time must be on no one's list.
+First, create wolf pack tactics like him and then compare this legend with other novices.

 Karl Dönitz was a German admiral who played a major role in the naval history of World War II.
 Dönitz briefly succeeded Adolf Hitler as the head of state of Germany.
 He began his career in the Imperial German Navy before World War I.